What’s the first thing most SaaS founders do when they start searching for their first sales hire?

 Look at what sales candidates did in their previous two jobs

-To get a better sense of whether someone can be the right sales hire for you, pay attention to not only their current job, but their previous couple of roles too.
+To get a better sense of whether someone can be the right sales hire for you, pay attention to not only their current job but their previous couple of roles too.

 Look at the candidate’s references

-Make sure to get at least two references from qualified candidates just to make sure you’re making the right hire.
+During the hiring process, make sure to get at least two references from qualified candidates just to make sure you're making the right hire.

 Look at the intangible skills

-There are 4 qualities I look for when hiring startup salespeople: desire, commitment, outlook and responsibility, with the greatest emphasis on commitment.
+There are 4 qualities I look for when hiring startup salespeople: desire, commitment, outlook, and responsibility, with the greatest emphasis on commitment.

 The fundamental question at the heart of all sales is tied directly to commitment.
-What are you willing to do to hit your goal (within ethical boundaries) and when you commit a deal to your forecast, how important is it to you that you hit it?
+What are you willing to do to hit your goal (within ethical boundaries), and when you commit a deal to your forecast, how important is it to you that you hit it?

 - Sam Jacobs, CEO at Pavilion

-Experience is great but in the startup world, you really need to focus on someone who’s going to come in and get stuff done.
+Experience is great, but in the startup world, you really need to focus on someone who's going to come in and get stuff done.

 The right title to hire for a first SaaS sales hire